henrique-gouveia/DataQI.EntityFrameworkCore/README.md

 The DataQI EntityFrameworkCore Provider library is not an ORM or it attempts to solve all data persistence problems.
 It provides a structure based on Repository Pattern that facilitates the rapid creation of repositories with methods that allow the creation, modification and deletion of data, as well as the preparation of simple queries by signing the methods declared in an interface, in order to avoid most of the effort involved in writing standard code in projects that use the [EntityFrameworkCore](https://github.com/dotnet/efcore) library.

 ## Release Notes

+**v4.0.0 - 2024/12**

+- New!
+Added support to perform queries by using linq query and expression builders
+- Change!
+Upgraded version of `DataQI.Commons` to the `2.0.0` to support new features

 **v3.1.0 - 2023/01**